nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 #### Use a simple ESM wrapper

-The "Piña Colada" of packages: Complicated setup and difficult to get the balance right.
+Complicated setup and difficult to get the balance right.

 Pros: